nicklemmon/nicklemmon-blog/src/pages/buttons-that-look-like-links/index.md

 In order for a button to be interpreted correctly by screen readers _and_ be usable for keyboard-only users, our `ButtonLink` component must have two key features:

-1. It must be a button semantically and
+1. It must be a button semantically by adding `role="button"` and
-2. It must be keyboard focusable by having a valid `href` attribute
+2. It must be keyboard accessible by having a valid `href` attribute

 ```jsx
 import React from 'react'